kimdurante/intro-to-gdal/content/clipping.md

 ## Clipping Data
 <br/>
 Clipping is a method of subsetting data.
-The clipping parameters can be specified as a bounding box or another data layer.
+The clipping parameters can be specified as either a bounding box or another data layer.

 ### Clipping by Bounding Box